-Please print page, sign and turn in to your Athletic Di irector prior to the start of your season of spo rt.
-I have read the LUHSD Coaches' Handbook and und NFHS, CIF, NCS, BVAL and LUHSD's philosophy andbook represents the I also understand that as a volunteer or paid coach that I am a mandated reporter.
+Sign and turn in to your Athletic Director prior to the start of your season of sport.

+I have received and read the LUHSD Coaches' Handbook and understand the contents.
+I know the Coaches' Handbook represents the NFHS, CIF, NCS, BVAL and LUHSD's philosophy and rules on inter-scholastic athletics.

+I also understand that as a volunteer or paid coach that I am a mandated reporter.
 I will report all known and suspected cases of child abuse immediately to the Athletic Director or an administrator.
 I will also follow the mandated reporting procedures.

 I know that if I have any questions, my school's Athletic Director or the Associate Superintendent, Denise Rugani (ruganid@luhsd.net) are available to answer questions.

 Print Name Signature Sport Season Date